top of page

 What Style Crown Molding Should I Choose?

-• Traditional Ogee or Cove Crown: Smooth curves for timeless elegance
+• Traditional Ogee or Cove Crown: Ideal for timeless elegance, this profile features smooth curves.

-• Craftsman Style Flat Crown: Clean lines with square or eased edges
+• Craftsman Style Flat Crown: Known for clean lines, it offers square or eased edges.

-• Dentil or Egg-and-Dart Molding: Adds historic charm in formal spaces
+• Dentil or Egg-and-Dart Molding: A great choice for adding historic charm to formal spaces.

-• Modern Stepped Crown: Great for mid-century or minimalist interiors
+• Modern Stepped Crown: Perfect for mid-century or minimalist interiors.

-• Built-Up Crown with Backband: A luxurious option for high ceilings and custom cabinetry
+• Built-Up Crown with Backband: This option is luxurious, ideal for high ceilings and custom cabinetry.

-Pro Tip: When in doubt, your trim should match or complement your baseboards and casings for a cohesive look throughout the home.
+Pro Tip: When in doubt, match your trim to your baseboards and casings.
+This will create a cohesive look throughout your home.

 Still Not Sure?
 We Can Help

-At Raleigh Woodworks, we specialize in designing and installing custom trim and crown molding that fits your space, style, and budget.
-From simple upgrades to fully built-up moldings that anchor cabinetry, we’ll guide you through the design process and material selections.
+At Raleigh Woodworks, we specialize in designing and installing custom trim and crown molding.
+Our services fit any space, style, and budget.
+Whether you need a simple upgrade or fully built-up moldings that anchor cabinetry, we’re here to guide you through the design process and material selections.

-Book your consultation today to explore crown molding samples in our Raleigh design center, or visit our showroom for inspiration.
+Book your consultation today to explore crown molding samples at our Raleigh design center.
+Or visit our showroom for inspiration.

 Request a Quote For Your Custom Cabinetry